Safely navigating through conflict of interest and related regulations

 - Providing information about an outside entity: University employees may provide information to the University community about an outside entity, but they must not require or encourage University faculty/staff/students/trainees to engage with the company as customers or use its services.

-- Hiring students: To protect students’ rights as scholars and researchers, University employees should contact the Conflict of Interest Designated Official listed below prior to hiring University students under their direction to work for an outside entity in which they have a financial interest.
+- Hiring students or other trainees: To protect students’ and trainees' rights as scholars and researchers, University employees should contact the Conflict of Interest Designated Official listed below prior to hiring University students or other trainees under their direction to work for an outside entity in which they have a financial interest.

 This is not an exhaustive list of policies and much of the information is paraphrased.
 For more information, please contact: